 - Lipid panel with cholesterol and triglycerides.
 Read more about cholesterol here.

 - B12 & folate can give you an indication of MTHFR defects (if high for no reason), deficiencies, or if diet changes are needed.

 - Homocysteine level is a great way to identify a vitamin B6, B9 (folate) and B12 deficiency.
 Elevated levels of homocysteine are a risk factor for heart disease.
 Levels should be below 7.

-Read more about lab tests and values here and here.
+Read more about lab tests and values here.
 If you don’t speak lab work, you can take these results into your doctor for analysis.
 Please be aware though that many doctors do not scan lab results for optimal ranges and often only consider abnormal findings.
 That’s why it helps to understand the optimal ranges.
 We really do have to be out own health advocates.

 If you want to take it a step farther, consider stool testing for hormones or gut health.
-I use the DSL GI MAP which is an awesome and sophisticated assessment of overall gut health including pathogens, parasites, candida, inflammation.
+I use the GI MAP which is an awesome and sophisticated assessment of overall gut health including pathogens, parasites, candida, inflammation.
 I like the DUCTH tests and the BioHealth hormone tests for sex and stress hormones.
-You can also order those panels here.
+You can also order all those panels here.

 Mary Vance is a Certified Nutrition Consultant and author specializing in digestive health.
 She combines a science-based approach with natural therapies to rebalance the body.
 In addition to her 1:1 coaching, she offers courses to help you heal your gut and improve your health.
 Mary lives in San Francisco and Lake Tahoe in Northern California.
 Read more about her coaching practice here and her background here.